ssmith51/advent-2021/05/readme.md

 Overall, I feel there should be an easier way to do this than my solution.
 Since we're essentially dealing with Vectors I assume there is a library out there I could pull in to solve this in much less code.

 ## Puzzle 2
+Trig!
+It's been a while since I've looked at anything related to Trigonometry!
+Fortunately, this second portion was fairly easy.
+Since I had mistakenly coded for diagonals as part of the bingo puzzle I already had most of the logic ready to go.
+Again, the hardest part of the problem was the Y,X Multi Dimensonal slice and making sure the correct points were marked.

 ## Summary
+This took me much longer than I anticpiated, however once I understood the expected outcome it was fairly easy to complete.
+Continuing with my logic, it feels like there should be an easier way to do this than Multi Dimensonal arrays and a bunch of loops...